ermongroup/cs228-notes/representation/undirected/index.md

 \end{cases}
 \end{align*}
 {% endmath %}
-The factors in the unnormalized distribution are often referred to as *potentials*.
+The factors in the unnormalized distribution are often referred to as *factors*.
 The final probability is then defined as
 {% math %}
 p(A,B,C,D) = \frac{1}{Z} \tilde p(A,B,C,D),